The Most Dangerous Highways for Truck Accidents in Atlanta

 The evidence in a truck accident case is also fundamentally different from that of a standard car accident.
 Black box data, electronic logging records, driver qualification files, and maintenance records can all be critical to establishing what happened.
 But some of that data can be overwritten within days of the crash.
 The window to preserve it is short, and trucking companies have no obligation to hold it for you.

 In Georgia, you have two years from the date of the accident to file a personal injury claim under O.C.G.A. § 9-3-33.
-That window can feel comfortable.
-It is not.
+While this length of time can feel comfortable, it is not.
 Trucking cases require time to investigate, depose witnesses, and build the record that supports a result.

 Why the Truck Accident Lawyer You Choose Matters